BitcoinUnlimited/ElectrsCash/doc/usage.md

 ```
 Note that the final DB size should be ~20% of the `blk*.dat` files, but it may increase to ~35% at the end of the inital sync (just before the [full compaction is invoked](https://github.com/facebook/rocksdb/wiki/Manual-Compaction)).

-If initial sync fails due to `memory allocation of xxxxxxxx bytes failedAborted` errors, as may happen on devices with limited RAM, try the following arguments when starting `electrs`.
+If initial sync fails due to `memory allocation of xxxxxxxx bytes failedAborted` errors, as may happen on devices with limited RAM, try the following arguments when starting `electrscash`.
 It should take roughly 18 hours to sync and compact the index on an ODROID-HC1 with 8 CPU cores @ 2GHz, 2GB RAM, and an SSD using the following command:

 ```bash
 $ cargo run --release -- -vvvv --index-batch-size=10 --jsonrpc-import --db-dir ./db --electrum-rpc-addr="127.0.0.1:50001" [--cookie="USER:PASSWORD"]